Contact: david.cornu@observatoiredeparis.psl.eu

 Overall, I am interested in the ML method’s capabilities to solve existing and upcoming astrophysical problems and how the specific properties of astronomical datasets challenge usual ML approaches.

-Previous and present primary studies:
+Previous and present topics:

 – Object detection, classification, and parameter extraction in radio-astronomical